peakyragnar/hx/documentation/STATS_SPEC.md

 So your intuition is right:
 	•	We want consistency across replicates (little within‑template noise) and consistency across templates (little paraphrase sensitivity).
-	•	If a claim is truly a toss‑up (≈0.5) because the model has no decisive internal signal, you should see p_RPL near 0.5, narrow CI once you use enough templates, and ambiguity flags/assumptions that explain why it sits on the fence.
+	•	If a claim is truly a toss‑up (≈0.5) because the model has no decisive internal signal, you should see p_RPL near 0.5, narrow CI once you use enough templates, and uncertainties/flags that explain why it sits on the fence.
 If the CI stays wide or stability low, that’s telling you the claim is underspecified or the template set is pulling it around.

 ⸻